-Stormwater management is an evolving, complex challenge facing jurisdictions across the country.
-Both rural and urban areas have increasing concerns about the destructive power of water such as flooding, erosion, and water quality related issues.
-But with proper planning, stormwater management challenges can become opportunities to improve the overall health of aquatic systems.
+Stormwater management is an evolving, complex challenge faced by jurisdictions across the country.
+Both rural and urban areas have increasing concerns about the destructive power of water from flooding, erosion, and water quality-related issues.
+With proper planning, however, stormwater management challenges can become opportunities to improve the overall health of a given environment.

 As a natural resource and an integral part of the water cycle, stormwater must be preserved and protected.
-We take this responsibility seriously — bringing together industry best practices, design standards, and the natural environment to create smart, right-sized solutions.
+The Snyder & Associates professionals take this responsibility seriously — bringing together industry best practices, design standards, and the natural environment to create smart solutions.

 Lasting client relationships, built on a philosophy of responsive, personal service, allow us to develop an intimate knowledge of local stormwater and water quality issues.
 A strong understanding of the environment, geographical area, and local jurisdiction needs have created an unmatched depth of project experience.

 Utilizing the latest research to develop creative solutions is important to improve water quality.
-A critical part of this is educating the public and other stakeholders because improving water quality is a collaborative community effort.
-It’s not easy, but we’re committed to applying our planning, environmental science, landscape architecture, and engineering expertise to help you solve complex water quality issues.
+A critical part of this is educating the public and other stakeholders since improving water quality is a collaborative community effort.
+Our teams are committed to applying planning, environmental science, landscape architecture, and engineering expertise to help you solve complex water quality issues.

-Sometimes, hard infrastructure is the most appropriate and practical solution.
-But, considering other stormwater management practices can help maximize limited resources, resulting in a system that’s an amenity instead of just infrastructure.
+Our team understands that implementing several stormwater management practices can help maximize limited resources, resulting in a system that’s an individualized amenity instead of just infrastructure.

-Close working relationships with the U.S. Army Corps of Engineers (USACE) and state and local floodplain regulators helps us mitigate potential permitting issues and gain important insight on proposed projects.
-Identifying and addressing potential floodplain issues early on during project development helps us navigate the regulatory process.
+Close working relationships with the U.S. Army Corps of Engineers (USACE) and state and local floodplain regulators help us mitigate potential permitting issues and gain important insight on proposed projects.
+Identifying and addressing potential floodplain issues early on during project development allows us to navigate the regulatory process seamlessly.

 Our extensive floodplain management services include:

-Stormwater collection systems usually operate “out of sight and out of mind” until they’re pushed beyond capacity and flooding occurs.
-Drainage systems installed decades ago may still be in good structural condition.
-Yet, ongoing urban development and changing weather patterns that produce intense rain can result in infrastructure that is undersized for today’s conditions.
+Stormwater collection systems usually operate “out of sight, out of mind” until they’re pushed beyond capacity.
+Drainage systems installed decades ago may still be in good structural condition, yet ongoing urban development and changing weather patterns can result in infrastructure that is undersized for today’s conditions.
 Analyzing an entire drainage network and the interaction between components for different rainfall events is a complex process.